Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 `BlockBlobClient::UploadFrom` takes a memory buffer or file name as parameter, splits the data in the buffer or file into smaller chunks intelligently or according to some parameters if provided, then upload the chunks with multiple threads.
-This one suit in most cases.
+This one suits in most cases.
 You can expect higher throughput because the chunks are transferred concurrently.
 It's especially recommended if you need to tansfer large blobs efficiently.

 ### How to efficiently upload large amount of small blobs?

 Unfortunately this SDK doesn't provide a convenient way to upload many blobs or directory contents (files and sub-directories) with just one function call.
-You have to create multiple threads, upload blob one by one in each thread to speed up the transfer.
+You have to create multiple threads, traverse the directories by yourself and upload blobs one by one in each thread to speed up the transfer.
-Or you can use tools like AzCopy or Data Movement Library.
+Or you can use tools like [AzCopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy) or Data Movement Library.

 ### How to ensure data integrity with transactional checksum?

 Generally speaking, TLS protocol includes checksum that's strong enough to detect accidental corruption or deliberate tampering.
 Another layer of checksum is usually not necessary if you're using HTTPS.

-However, if you really want it for whatever reason, for example, to detect corruptions before the data is written to the socket, you can leverage transactional checksum feature in the SDK.
+If you really want it for whatever reason, for example, to detect corruptions before the data is written to the socket, you can leverage transactional checksum feature in the SDK.
 With this feature, you provide a pre-calculated MD5 or CRC64 checksum when calling an upload API, storage service will calculate checksum after it receives the data and compare with the one you provide,